Sigmadex/public-sale/README.md

 # Fair Launch & Community Sale (Price Discovery Event)

 ## Summary
-<em>Sigmadex is proposing a community token sale event for accurate price discovery.
-This concept enables the public to obtain the same valuation structure as all earlier investors through game theory economics.</em>
+<em>Sigmadex is proposing a community driven token sale event for accurate price discovery.
+This concept utilizes Sigma Curves for price determination, liquidity and vesting while giving an opportunity for the public to obtain the same valuation tiers as all earlier investors.
+This is accomplished through game theory economics.</em>